Anaissimpz/Github-Search/README.md

 # Github-Search
 ### Due on 06th Feb 2019 By Anais Simpenzwe
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.

 ##Description
 This webapp will enable a user to search a person on Github using their username whereby after entering their username in the app the user will check below the user-name and the number of repositories that person has, after the user will have an option of visiting the profile on github and see al of their information.
 ##Technologies Used